This guide is currently under development, and I greatly welcome any suggestions or feedback or at reaper.gitbook@gmail.com

 Requirements:

-• Victim authentication attempts (natural or forced)
+• Victim authentication attempts either natural or forced

 SMB Relay Attacks